5T33Z0/Clover-Crate/ACPI/README.md

 #### FixFirewire

 Adds `fwhub` property to the FireWire controller, if present.
 If not, then nothing will happen.
-You can bet if you don't know if you need to or not.

 #### FixHDA

 Corrects the description of the sound card in the `DSDT` so that the native AppleHDA driver works.
 Renaming `AZAL` to `HDEF` is performed, `layout-id` and `PinConfiguration` are injected.
 Obsolete nowadays, since `AppleALC.kext` handles this (in combination with the correct `layout-id` added in the `Devices` section).

 > [!NOTE]
+>
 > Handled by `AppleALC.kext` nowadays.

 #### FixHPET

-As already mentioned, this is the main fix needed.
-Thus, the minimum required `DSDT` patch mask looks like `0x0010`.
+Required to fix IRQs on the High Precision Event Timer so audio works on pre-Skylake systems.

+Usually needs to be combined with `FixHPET`, `FixIPIC`, `FixTMR` and `FixRTC`.

 **OpenCore** equivalent: Generate `SSDT-HPET` and IRQ fixes using SSDTTime